Zen-CVL/CVL-OT-ChatDKG/README.md

 # CanvasLand OriginTrail MetaChatDKG
-CanvasLand OriginTrail MetaChatDKG (CVL-OT-MetaChatDKG) WebXR SDK by CanvasLand.
-CVL-OT-MetaChatDKG is designed to be extensible and open-source, providing developers and DKG builders with a framework to integrate their own knowledge assets.
+> CanvasLand OriginTrail MetaChatDKG (CVL-OT-MetaChatDKG) UnitySDK by CanvasLand.

+CVL-OT-MetaChatDKG is designed to be extensible, providing developers and DKG builders with a framework to integrate their own knowledge assets into the metaverse.
+The open-source CVL-UnitySDK includes the following:
+- Call DKG API
+- Retrieve ChatDKG knowledge assets information
+- Simple 3D renderings of DKG

 ![image](https://github.com/Zen-CVL/CVL-OT-ChatDKG/assets/148840443/697ca762-8f9d-4d39-acd4-6c5abc6c84e5)
 # Key Objectives